By using our website, you agree to our use of cookies (Visit our privacy policy).

 Nothing else matters if your listeners can’t make out what you’re saying.

-Don’t be discouraged if it takes you some time to improve your clarity-even though it sounds simple, speaking clearly can be surprisingly difficult in practice.
+Don’t be discouraged if it takes some time to improve your clarity.

 2. Consistency